cogentcore/core/README.md

 # TODO

+* FileView not sorting properly by date!  is using string.

 * text word-wrap: if it fails at any point, it gives up!  e.g., putting long file name at start of dialog prompt, caused fail to wrap.

 * MethodView CallMethod needs to update objs to those passed -- is relying on previously-compiled ones -- C-c C-c coming up in the wrong window!  still?